Shanxi: Early Republic of China (1912–1937)

-Yan Xishan, warlord of Shanxi during the Republic of China.
+Yan Xishan (閻錫山), warlord of Shanxi during the Republic of China.

-With the collapse of the Qing dynasty, Shanxi became part of the newly established Republic of China.
+With the collapse of the Qing dynasty, Shanxi became part of the newly established Republic of China, the administrative relationship between Shanxi and its northern frontier regions underwent significant reorganization.
+During the early Republican period, areas north of the Great Wall that had previously been governed through overlapping provincial and banner systems were gradually separated from Shanxi's provincial administration.

+In 1928, Suiyuan was formally established as a separate province, marking an institutional shift in the governance of North China's frontier regions.
+Despite this administrative separation, Shanxi and Suiyuan remained closely connected in military, political, and economic terms throughout much of the Republican era.

 From 1911 to 1949, during the period of the Republic of China's period of rule over Mainland China, Shanxi was mostly dominated by the warlord Yan Xishan until the Chinese Communist Party took full control in 1949; Communists had already set up secret bases in 1936, but did not completely overturn Yan and the Nationalist government until 1949.
 Early in Yan's rule he decided that, unless he was able to modernize and revive the economy of his small, poor, remote province, he would be unable to protect Shanxi from rival warlords.
 Yan devoted himself to modernizing Shanxi and developing its resources during his reign over the province.
 He has been viewed by Western biographers as a transitional figure who advocated using Western technology to protect Chinese traditions, while at the same time reforming older political, social and economic conditions in a way that paved the way for the radical changes that would occur after his rule.